typst/typst/docs/guides/guide-for-latex-users.md

 </div>

 In the web app, you can choose from predefined templates or even create your own using the template wizard.
-You can also check out the [`awesome-typst` repository](https://github.com/qjcg/awesome-typst) to find templates made by the community.
-We plan to add support for templates to Typst's package manager in the future.
+Locally, you can use the `typst init` CLI to create a new project from a template.
+Check out [the list of templates]($packages/?templates) published in the official package manager.
+You can also take a look at the [`awesome-typst` repository](https://github.com/qjcg/awesome-typst) to find community templates that aren't yet available as packages.

 You can also [create your own, custom templates.]($tutorial/making-a-template) They are shorter and more readable than the corresponding LaTeX `.sty` files by